jsp1440/orchid-continuum/replit.md

 # The Orchid Continuum - Digital Platform Project

+## Ownership and Copyright

+**The Orchid Continuum** is created and owned by **Jeffery S. Parham**, B.A., M.A.
+Biology CSUF, M.S.
+Plant Pathology UC Riverside.
+This comprehensive research-grade digital platform is copyright protected and/or patentable intellectual property.
+The platform is licensed for use to the Five Cities Orchid Society (FCOS) but remains the exclusive property of Jeffery S. Parham.

 ## Overview

-The Orchid Continuum is a project of the Five Cities Orchid Society providing enhanced digital tools for an improved online orchid society member experience.
-This AI-enhanced orchid database and community management system consolidates orchid photos and metadata from multiple sources for integration into the society's main website.
+The Orchid Continuum is a comprehensive research-grade digital platform featuring authoritative taxonomy database integration, AI-powered image analysis, and ecological pattern correlation discovery.
+This AI-enhanced orchid database and community management system consolidates orchid photos and metadata from multiple sources including GBIF's 15,431+ orchid photographs, institutional databases, and automated web scraping.
 It provides automated data ingestion, AI-powered orchid identification, and real-time web widgets for orchid enthusiasts and researchers.

 ## User Preferences